-To prevent unintended pregnancies, family planning providers need science-based guidance on prescribing appropriate contraceptive methods and maintaining adequate supplies.
-Related units of Turkish MoH are engaged in these activities and in exploring ways to prevent STI and HIV transmission between partners and from mother to child.
+To prevent un-intended pregnancies, family planning providers need science-based guidance on prescribing appropriate contraceptive methods and maintaining adequate supplies.
+Relavent units of Turkish MoH are engaged in these activities and in exploring ways to prevent STIs-STDs and HIV transmission between partners and from mother to child.

-53 years ago, the world declared that "parents have a basic human right to determine freely and responsibly the number and the spacing of their children," at the UN International Conference on Human Rights in Tehran, on 13 May 1968.
+freely and responsibly the number and the spacing of their children," at the UN International Conference on Human Rights in Tehran, on 13 May 1968.

 Family planning is not only a matter of human rights; it is also central to women's empowerment, reducing poverty and achieving sustainable development.
-11/8/2021